Glanshammar/VistaFramework/Components.md

 This is a list that shows the components of the Vista Framework.
-Not all have been implemented but this list also shows the future components.
+Not all have been implemented but this list also shows future components.

 # Core
 * Cross-platform support